Rodrigues slams ‘libellous’ claims by U.S.-indicted Azruddin Mohamed - Guyana Chronicle

 The minister went on to say that Mohamed has repeatedly and wrongly equated her assets to her public service salary, deeming his efforts as “asinine.”

 “This is an unfair and asinine comparison that completely disregards how a person leverages equity to access loans from the banking system.
-In addition to my public service salary, I receive rental income from other properties and proceeds from our family businesses.”
+In addition to my public service salary, I receive rental income from other properties and proceeds from our family businesses,” she said.

 She also denied owning the Herstelling property where she currently resides, stating that the title shows it was acquired in 2016, prior to her entry into government.